Introducing CRM Management Cycle in CRM

 After you have gathered all the data that you need, you must be able to analyse it.
 You should know that CRM analysis is different from ordinary analysis.
 This is because the CRM analysis is more specific and complex in nature.
 The purpose of analyzing data include:

-- OPERATIONAL FACTORS: Analysis will enable channel capacity and design, sales effectiveness across multiple channels and channels effectiveness.
+OPERATIONAL FACTORS AS PART OF CRM MANAGEMENT CYCLE: Analysis will enable channel capacity and design, sales effectiveness across multiple channels and channels effectiveness.
 It will enable the Organisation to know how their touch points are points and things that can be done in order to boost their effectiveness.

-In order to achieve this, there is the need for the Organisation to embark on a set of analysis and modeling tools.
+In order to achieve this, there is a need for the Organisation to embark on a set of analysis and modelling tools.
 Analysis tools can provide the ability to evaluate customer profiles and behaviour, and identify communication potentials.
-In most cases, they also enable evaluation of customer response and behaviour.
+In most cases, they also enable the evaluation of customer response and behaviour.

-- ACTION: After analysis of customer data, there is the need for action on the part of the Organisation.
-The Organisation must be able to plan and execute communication based on analytical intelligence.
+- ACTION: After analysis of customer data, there is a need for action on the part of the Organisation.
+The Organisation must be able to plan and execute communication-based on analytical intelligence.
 The Organisation must be able to automate all types of customer communications from prospecting to multi-channel interactions over time.

 Optimization capabilities can prioritize communications across all channels and ensure effective communications.